-Basis IFRS IND-AS Presentation of financial statements - formats Specific line items to be presented in the statements of financial position (SOFP), profit and loss (SOPL), other comprehensive income (OCI) and statement of changes in equity (SOCIE).
-Financial statements to be presented in line with Ind-AS per Schedule III of Companies Act, 2013.
+Basis IFRS IND-AS Presentation Specific line items to be presented Financial statements to of financial in the statements of financial be presented in line with statements - position (SOFP), profit and loss Ind-AS per Schedule III of formats (SOPL), other comprehensive Companies Act, 2013. income (OCI) and statement of changes in equity (SOCIE).